ni/nimi-python/docs/nirfsg/class.rst

                 Returns the self-test response string from the NI-RFSG device.
 For an explanation of the string contents, refer to the **status** parameter of this method.

+                                        You must pass a ViChar array with at least 256 bytes.